Witness Thrilling Predator-Prey Interactions from Our Migration Base Camp in the Serengeti

 With cameras at the ready, we depart for the southern Serengeti with a wildlife drive en route.
 The days of heavy canvas hunting camps set for the likes of Roosevelt and Hemingway were nearly over until photographic safaris gained popularity.
-Natural Habitat's Migration Base Camp exudes the ambience of old, with silver-service dinners presented on white linen by candlelight.
+Na Hab's Migration Base Camp exudes the ambience of old, with silver-service dinners presented on white linen by candlelight.
 While home to a profusion of wildlife year-round, there is nothing like the Serengeti during the phenomenon of the Great Migration.
 We spend three full days amid the sea of mammals, following them in open-topped four-wheel-drive vehicles that offer superb photography access.

 The vast herds of wildebeest trek annually from Kenya’s Maasai Mara to the southern Serengeti in search of new grass during the short rains, then back again.
 The wildebeest migrate with thousands of zebra, whose superior vision and hearing serve as an early warning system for predators.
 We are in the region just as the 3-week birthing season is typically beginning, when the herds are mostly stationary.
 We'll hope to get photos of infants (though timing on the calf drop is weather-dependent), as well as prey interactions.
 Predators seek out the most vulnerable members of the herds, and we may behold a lion taking down a sick wildebeest or a cheetah overtaking a newborn.
 Leopard, hyena and jackal also prey on the migrating herds, while vultures hang in the air, waiting to feast on carrion.
 While the spectacle is at times grim, its primal drama is a wonder to behold.

 Day 9: Arusha or Ngorongoro Extension / Depart

 Today our photo safari concludes, and we depart with a phenomenal slate of memories captured in the images we have collected during the past week.
 We enjoy breakfast in camp before transferring to the nearest airport.
 In Arusha, a day room awaits this afternoon before a transfer to Kilimanjaro Airport for evening international departures.
-Guests continuing on our Ngorongoro Crater extension will bid farewell to fellow travelers, where they will remain in pursuit of more remarkable wildlife photography adventures.
+Guests continuing on our Ngorongoro Crater extension will bid farewell to fellow travelers in the Serengeti, where they will remain in pursuit of more remarkable wildlife photography adventures.

 Physical Rating: Easy